Crazy Good Quick Garlic Noodles

 - You’ve probably got almost all the ingredients in your pantry or refrigerator.

-- You can serve this with just about anything!
-Hubby made a spicy Thai chicken last week, and we swapped the quinoa for these garlic noodles.
-But really, we’ve had this with miso salmon too, and you just can’t go wrong here.
+- You can serve this with just any kind of protein!
+Hubby made a spicy Thai Chicken last week, and we swapped the quinoa for garlic noodles.
+But really, we’ve had this with Miso Ginger Salmon too, and you just can’t go wrong here.
+I love Hawaiian Shrimp Scampi with this too!

-- Perfect for when you’re a single lady (or dude) like I am on some weeknights, and all you want it a bowl of comfort food and you want it FAST.
+- Perfect for when you’re a single lady (or dude) like I am on some weeknights, and all you want is a bowl of comfort food and you want it FAST.

 Quick garlic noodles serve four but if you ask my husband, he’ll tell you there’s just enough for one.
-Honestly though, plan on making more than you think you’ll need.
+Honestly, plan on making more than you think you’ll need.

 It’s so dang hard to stop yourself from eating the whole pan!